Regional Wellbeing Data

 From Data to Prevention

-Schools across Australian Capital Territoryx are doing their best with the resources and information they have.
+Schools across Australian Capital Territory are doing their best with the resources and information they have.
 But wellbeing challenges like anxiety, disengagement, and self-harm are often invisible until they become urgent.
 Teachers and principals are not mental health specialists — and without systematic data, they are working without a map.

 When schools measure student emotional readiness to learn regularly and systematically, the warning signs become visible weeks before a crisis.
 That window is where prevention lives.